Plug-In Solar in Maryland — Legal

 Key Provisions

 Allows plug-in solar systems up to 1,200W.
+Requires mandatory pre-installation notification to the utility plus a safety certification of the device's features and generating capacity.
 Systems ≤391W exempt from UL certification requirement.
 Utilities cannot require approval before installation.
 Applies to renters and homeowners.
-Effective upon enactment (signed May 12, 2026).
+Effective May 12, 2026 (emergency clause).

 Law Provisions